 The City identified three focus areas with a suite of strategies to support the City's fleet and community transition to an EV future (Table 2).
 To maximize effectiveness, the strategies identified actions within the City's direct control, as well as opportunities for regional collaboration.
 Each focus area describes existing efforts, provides a vision, and outlines strategies for achieving that vision.
-Note that short-term strategies are detailed in this section while longer-term strategies can be found in Appendix B: Strategy Library.
+Short-term strategies are detailed in this section while longer-term strategies can be found in Appendix B.